ijl/orjson/README.md

 It raises `JSONEncodeError` if the output of `default` recurses to handling by `default` more than five levels deep.

+It raises `JSONEncodeError`  if a `tzinfo` on a datetime object is incorrect.

 `JSONEncodeError` is a subclass of `TypeError`.
 This is for compatibility with the standard library.